soumiiow/bluesky-labeler/README.md

 ## Running the Labeler & Evaluation

 This project does **not** require running a separate test_labeler script.
+We run everything from the `basic_labeler` branch, and you only need to run `coercion_test.py`—it automatically calls the `policy_proposal_labeler` internally.
 The evaluation script automatically:
-1. Runs the automated coercion labeler
+1. Runs the policy proposal labeler
 2. Fetches posts (if needed)
 3. Compares predicted labels to the gold dataset
 4. Outputs exact‑match + precision/recall scores